odahu/odahu-docs/source/gen_security.rst

 The first section `Security overview`_  shows the general design of authentication and authorization is described.
 Look at this section to have a deep understanding of how ODAHU security works under the hood or to learn basic concepts.

-The second section `Use built-in policies`_ describes how to add users permissions to use ODAHU via your idP_ and ODAHU pre-defined roles
+The second section `Policies`_ describes default security policies for different ODAHU services and how to configure them

-The third section `Configure built-in policies`_ describes how you can get more flexibility such as adding new roles, map attributes for ODAHU RBAC from `JWT claims`_ or writing your policy that could be more generic than RBAC like `Access based access control`_.
+Implementation details of ODAHU Security system could be found :ref:`here<comp_security:Implementation details>`

 .. contents:: Content table